aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

    Amazon Virtual Private Cloud (Amazon VPC) | VPCs per region                    | 30 Amazon Elastic Compute Cloud (Amazon EC2) | EC2-VPC Elastic IPs                | 30
 ```
+We are using seperate VPC as a best practice, but you can use default vpc if you prefer.
+Also, If you decide to use different regions for each cluster you dont need quota increase, please reach out if you have need for this use case.

 1. Amazon Managed Grafana Workspace: To visualize metrics collected, you need an Amazon Managed Grafana workspace.
 If you have an existing workspace, create environment variables `AMG_ENDPOINT_URL` as described below.

-To create a new workspace, visit [our supporting example for Grafana](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/managed-grafana/)
+Else, to create a new workspace, visit and run our [supporting example for Grafana Deployment](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/managed-grafana/)

 ```bash
 export AMG_ENDPOINT_URL=https://g-xxx.grafana-workspace.region.amazonaws.com
 export AMG_WORKSPACE_ID=g-xxx
 ```

 1. Grafana API Key: Amazon Managed Grafana provides a control plane API for generating Grafana API keys or Service Account Tokens.
 This allows programatic provisioning of Grafana dashboards using the EKS grafana operator.

-=== "v10.4 & v9.4 workspaces"
+=== "v9.4 and greater workspaces "

     ```bash
     # IMPORTANT NOTE: skip this command if you already have a service token